Sanjit1806/Data-to-Insight-LLM-Agent/README.md

 - **CSV Upload**: Accepts specific order data CSV as a knowledge base.
 - **Semantic Search**: Uses MiniLM embeddings + FAISS to find relevant rows.
-- **LLM Answering**: Uses Mistral-7B  to generate contextual answers.
+- **LLM Answering**: Uses Gemini or Mistral LLM to generate contextual answers.
 - **Dynamic Plotting**: Automatically picks the best Y-axis column based on the question.
 - **Streamlit UI**: Ask questions, see insights, and view plots in one place.